-The lecture will be held on April 15, 2011 in Burleson 309 at 1:30 pm.
-Professor Mahoney will discuss two chapters from his book: Chapter One titled "Tocqueville and the Conservative Foundations of the Liberal Order" and Chapter Three titled "Taking Greatness Seriously: Statesmanship in a Democratic Age."
-Participants should also look at an interview for his new book and the suggested readings for each of the two chapters.
+The lecture was held on April 15, 2011.
+Professor Mahoney discussed two chapters from his book: Chapter One titled "Tocqueville and the Conservative Foundations of the Liberal Order" and Chapter Three titled "Taking Greatness Seriously: Statesmanship in a Democratic Age."

-Lee Ward holds Seminar on "John Locke on International Relations"Lee Ward, Alpha Sigma Nu Distinguished Professor in the Department of Political Studies at the University of Regina in Saskatchewan will discuss a chapter of his forthcoming book, John Locke and Modern Life, titled "John Locke on International Relations" with faculty and students on Friday, April 23 at 2:00 pm.
-His seminar is sponsored by the Visiting Scholars Program, and will be hosted by doctoral candidate Patrick Cain.
+Lee Ward's Seminar on "John Locke on International Relations"Lee Ward, Alpha Sigma Nu Distinguished Professor in the Department of Political Studies at the University of Regina in Saskatchewan discussed a chapter of his forthcoming book, John Locke and Modern Life, titled "John Locke on International Relations" with faculty and students on Friday, April 23, 2010.
+His seminar was sponsored by the Visiting Scholars Program, and hosted by doctoral candidate Patrick Cain.
 Professor Ward has published extensively on the political philosophy of Locke, including articles on punishment and property, moral knowledge, toleration, international relations, executive power, and liberal constitutionalism.
 He has also published chapters discussing the theories of thinkers such as Spinoza, Hugo, and Leibniz, as well as an article on Montesquieu, titled "Montesquieu on Federalism and Anglo-Gothic Constitutionalism" (The Journal of Federalism, 2007).
 His books include The Politics of Liberty in England and Revolutionary America (Cambridge University Press, 2004), and the forthcoming John Locke and Modern Life (Cambridge University Press).

 Michael Davis Discusses "The Soul of the Greeks" at Baylor